Strange Money Superstitions (Or Are They?) From Around the World

 Looking to sell your home?
 You might want to consider digging a hole and burying a statue of St. Joseph in your yard.

 According to Catholic tradition, St. Joseph is the patron saint of home and family.
-And as legend has it, during the Middle Ages a group of cloistered European Nuns relied on the intercession of St. Joseph to find them a convent.
-It’s also said German carpenters used buried statues of St. Joseph in the foundations of houses they built.
+And as legend has it, during the Middle Ages, a group of cloistered European Nuns relied on the intercession of St. Joseph to find them a convent.
+It’s also said German carpenters buried statues of St. Joseph in the foundations of houses they built, before they sold.

 Wherever it stems from, the custom of burying St. Joseph has become so widespread that many retailers even offer a St. Joseph Home Sale Kit.